jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_grid_top200actions_subscriptions.md

 ---
 title: Actions in the Selected Session
 last_updated: July 29, 2016
-summary: "The Top 200 Actions grid shows the informational and error messages logged for the selected session."
+summary: "The Top 200 Actions grid shows the informational and error messages logged for the selected session.
+This view is shown when the Publication Type of the selected subscription is Transactional."
 sidebar: c_replication_sidebar
 permalink: replication_grid_top200actions_subscriptions.html
 id: Actions.grdActions